realadammatthew/humbleberger/src/copy/was-yeshua-really-born-of-a-virgin.md

 The virgin birth isn’t just an oddity—it’s central to Yeshua’s mission:

-1. **It shows salvation is entirely God's work.** Just as no man contributed to Jesus' conception, so our salvation comes solely from God, not human effort.
+1. **It shows salvation is entirely God's work.** Just as no man contributed to Yeshua's conception, so our salvation comes solely from God, not human effort.

-2. **It allows Jesus to be fully God and fully man.** Born of Mary, He shares our humanity.
+2. **It allows Yeshua to be fully God and fully man.** Born of Mary, He shares our humanity.
 Conceived by the Spirit, He is truly divine.
 Only this union allows Him to fully represent both God and man.

 3. **It ensures His sinlessness.** Because He was not conceived in the usual way, He did not inherit Adam’s sinful nature.
 As the angel said, "the child... will be called holy."